Dronte/pyright-remote/README.md

 Other operation systems are likely may be set up using this approach as well, but will require some modifications.
 I've no experience with that.

-# Step 1: Getting pyright.
+# Step 1: Getting pyright

 This section describes installing pyright the way I recommend to do it for our purpuses.
 There multiple other ways, you can use them, if you want.